Svedrin/mumble-django-docs/en/web_server_setup.rst

 section at the end of this page.

 .. note::
-   Before you start, please do check that the database file *mumble-django.db3* is writable for your web server's user!
+   Before you start, please do check that the *db* directory (in which the database file *mumble-django.db3* is located) is writable for your web server's user!
 That usually means changing the owner to a user like ``www-data`` or ``httpd``.

+   The *directory* needs to be writable because sqlite requires Apache to be able to create a new file along the database file.

 Apache2